I am often asked to write letters of recommendation for current and

 e-mail me for clarification.

-then please repeat the above procedure in its entirety.
+recommendations in a later year, then please repeat the above procedure in

 -- Jeffrey S. Rosenthal